State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Numerical example

 \paragraph{Reconstruction:} We test the methodology with $K_{\text{test}} = 16$ test working domains $G_\test = \{\Omega^\test_i\}_{i=1}^{K_{\text{test}}}$ which are taken different from the geometries in $G_\templates$.
 For each test working domain, we sample $N_{\text{target}} = 16$ target simulations of the governing dynamics in $\cM(\Omega_t^i)$.
 This yields a total of $50$ snapshots per target due to time marching.

 We study the performance of our method in terms of relative average reconstruction errors in $L^2$.
-For a given target geometry $\Omega \in G_\test$, if we reconstruct by transporting reduced model $V_n(\Omega_t)$ from a given template geometry $\Omega_t\in G_\templates$, the relative error for the $i$-th simulation at time $t$ is defined as
+For a given target geometry $\Omega \in G_\test$, if we reconstruct by transporting linear subspace $V_n(\Omega_t)$ from a given template geometry $\Omega_t\in G_\templates$, the relative error for the $i$-th simulation at time $t$ is defined as

 In Figure \ref{fig:reconstuction_examples}, we fix one target geometry $\Omega\in G_\test$ and we show the average error over all simulations $i$, namely

 Each curve depicts the error for each template geometry $\Omega_t \in G_\templates$.
 The role of the routine \texttt{Best-Template} which we have built in the learning stage is to quickly select the template which will be the most appropriate so that we obtain the most accurate reconstruction results.
 The selection with our proposed construction yields the error curve which is labeled MDS.
 We tested several possibilities for the definition of the metric $\rho$ but the one based \eqref{eq:symmetrized} produced systematically the best results, so, for the sake of clarity, we only present the results for this choice.
 We observe in Figure \ref{fig:reconstuction_examples} that the selection method is near-optimal in the sense that it chooses either a good or the best available template among the 64 template domains.
 Figure \ref{fig:rec_snap} gives an illustration of the reconstruction of one snapshot with our pipeline.